la-ots/pelican/docs/components/index.md

 ---
 title: Components
-summary: Components are the small piece of a user interface.
+summary: Coomponents are the parts of Pelican that you can combine to make screens for your users.
 tags: components
 layout: area-page
 index: true
 eleventyNavigation:
   key: Components
   order: 6
-  excerpt: Components are the small piece of a user interface.
+  excerpt: Coomponents are the parts of Pelican that you can combine to make screens for your users.
 ---